Creamy Low Fat Mushroom Soup easy to make and delicious to eat.

 Oh wow, do I have a fantastic, delicious recipe, that is easy to prepare and stunning to serve?
 Let me share my Bath Soft Cheese Chilli Tarts with you.

-Stunning in the late afternoon sunshine, these Bath Soft Cheese Chilli Tarts are incredibly tempting to look at.
+While the late afternoon sunshine baths these Bath Soft Cheese Chilli Tarts, theyare incredibly tempting to look at.

 Bath Soft Cheese is organic and suitable for vegetarians.
 It is made by the Bath Soft Cheese Company in Kelston near Bath.
 It really does taste like an English version of Brie.
 Soft and buttery, it matures to a ripe, full bodied cheese, that stands up well to the chilli in this recipe.